-Diploma in Painting with Dimitris Mytaras as her teacher, and engraving at the Athens School of Fine Arts with a scholarship from the State Scholarship Foundation from 1992-97.
+Studied painting with Dimitris Mytaras as her teacher and engraving at the Athens School of Fine Arts with a scholarship from the State Scholarship Foundation from 1992-97.

 Critics about Helene Pavlopoulou's Work